-- 14.1.
-The top of grade or value range payment is to be paid as a once-off lump sum payment equivalent to one per cent of an Employee's salary as at the end of the Performance Cycle. - 14.2.
-Where the salary of an Employee in VPS Grades 5, 6 or STS 7 (or equivalent classification in an adaptive classification structure) is less than one full progression amount from the top of the grade or value range, if the Employee is eligible and recommended for progression, that payment is to be an amount that will take the Employee to the top of their grade/value range.
-That is, a progression payment for VPS Grade 5, 6 or STS 7 Employees (or equivalent classification in an adaptive classification structure) cannot exceed an amount that would place the Employee above the maximum salary range for their grade or value range. - 14.2.1.
-For example, a STS 7 (Senior Technical Specialist) at Value Range 7.2 who has a salary of \$206,000 at the end of the Performance Cycle (as at 30 June 2021), who meets the criteria for a progression payment, would only receive a payment amount of \$2,904 instead of \$6,287 (based on rates from 1 December 2020).
+14.1.
+The top of Grade or Value Range payment is to be paid as a once-off lump sum payment equivalent to one and a half per cent (1.5%) of an Employee's salary as at the end of the Performance Cycle.

+- 14.2.
+In the event a casual employee becomes entitled to a Top of Grade or Value Range payment under clause 31 of the Agreement, pro-rata payment will be made based on their average FTE over the performance cycle. - 15.
+Transitional arrangements for existing VPS 5 to 7 classified Employees employed prior to the commencement of this Agreement. - 15.1.
+Employees appointed to VPS Grade 5 to 7 before the commencement of this Agreement, receiving a salary that is not aligned to a progression step amount in Schedule C of the Agreement, will be eligible to receive applicable progression amounts in addition to that salary (in lieu of the progression step outlined in Schedule C), until such time they are appointed to a new position, promoted or reach the top of their Grade or Value Range.
+The relevant progression amounts for affected Employees are set out in clause 29.9 of the Agreement. - 15.2.
+Where the salary of an Employee in VPS Grades 5 or 6 or STS 7 (or equivalent classification in an adaptive classification structure) is less than one full progression step or amount (where relevant) from the top of the Grade or Value Range, if the Employee is eligible and recommended for progression, that payment is to be an amount that will take the Employee to the top of their grade/value range.
+That is, a progression payment for VPS Grade 5 or 6 or STS 7 Employees (or equivalent classification in an adaptive classification structure) cannot exceed an amount that would place the Employee above the maximum salary range for their Grade or Value Range.
+Where an Employee's progression amount is less than the progression step at the top of the band because their starting salary was not aligned to a pay point, the Employer may give consideration to uplifting the Employee to the top of the band to trigger the entitlement to the top-of-band payment. - 15.2.1.
+For example, a STS 7 at Value Range 7.2 who has a salary of \$232,000 at the end of the Performance Cycle (as at 30 June 2025), who meets the criteria for a progression payment, would only receive a payment amount of \$1,491 to reach the top of band salary of a 7.2.5 because their existing salary is higher than the rate prescribed for a 7.2.4 (based on rates from 1 May 2025).
+Where this occurs, the Employer may consider rectifying the misalignment to make the Employee eligible to the top of band payment.

-15. Timeframe for making payments
+16. Timeframe for making payments

-15.1.
-If an Employee is eligible for a payment in accordance with clause 29 of the Agreement, payment should be made by the Employer as soon as reasonably practicable taking into consideration the operational requirements of the Employer.
+16.1.
+If an Employee is eligible for a payment in accordance with clause 31 of the Agreement, payment should be made by the Employer as soon as reasonably practicable taking into consideration the operational requirements of the Employer.
+Other than in exceptional circumstances, payments should be made within four months of the end of the Performance Cycle.